 SEC.
-2.09 LOCATION OF WORK
+3.08 LOCATION OF WORK

-The location(s) the work is to be performed, completed and managed are at the contractor's work place via telephone, video conference, email and other technologies, as well as in Anchorage, the Mat-Su Valley, and Fairbanks.
+The location(s) the work is to be performed, completed, and managed are at the contractor's workplace via telephone, video conference, email and other technologies.
 The Trust will not provide workspace for the contractor.
 The contractor must provide its own workspace.

-The contractor should include in their price proposal: transportation, lodging, and per diem costs sufficient to pay for 2 persons to make ten (10) 2-day trips to Anchorage and the Mat-Su Valley, and 5 trips to Fairbanks.
+The contractor should include in their price proposal: transportation, lodging, and per diem costs sufficient to pay for 2 persons to make three (3) 2-day trips to Anchorage, Mat-Su, Fairbanks, and 2 trips to Juneau, Ketchikan, and Kotzebue annually.
 This is an estimated number of in-person meetings; the actual amount required will be determined between the Trust and the contractor during the contract period.
-Travel to other locations will not be required.
+Additional travel may be required at the request of the Trust.